intel/inference-model-manager/helm-deployment/README.md

 in parent chart.

 WARNING: There are test keys and certificates included in this helm deployment (/inferno-platform/helm-deployment/certs), please replace them with secure certificates in case of production deployment.

+In order to overwrite minio credentials edit values.yaml file.
+Please do not provide minio credentials as argument in `helm install .` command